 Before you start debt repayment, it’s important to save an emergency fund first.
 You can start with a small one of two to five thousand dollars, which can help handle a slew of unexpected expenses.

-This is the fund you’ll draw from if you have a car emergency or a medical emergency.
+This is the savings account you’ll draw from if you have a car emergency or a medical emergency.
 The purpose of this fund is to prevent you from falling further into debt while you’re aggressively paying it off.

 Once you’ve established an emergency fund, you can then move to the next step, which is to choose a debt repayment strategy.